 Located in Bridgewater Township, Rice Creek is a 7-mile-long stream that flows into the Cannon River northeast of the City of Dundas.
-A portion (1.9 miles) is designated as a trout stream (yellow line on map), which means it is a high priority for protection.
+A portion (1.9 miles) is designated as a trout stream (yellow line on map).
+This means it is a high priority for protection.
 It is the only cold-water trout fishery in Rice County.

-Prized by anglers, conservationists and like-minded people, this beautiful cold water stream is home to native brook trout, or “brookies”, making it a treasured habitat in southeastern Minnesota.
+Rice Creek has long been prized by anglers, conservationists and other like-minded people.
+That’s because this beautiful cold water stream is home to native brook trout, or “brookies”, making it a treasured habitat in southeastern Minnesota.

 Brook trout need cool, clear, well-oxygenated streams with high water quality, suitable sand and gravel riffles for nesting, and plenty of aquatic and terrestrial bugs to eat.
-Brook trout in Rice Creek face threats from increasing water temperatures and sedimentation due to storm runoff and climate change.
+The brook trout in Rice Creek face threats from increasing water temperatures and sedimentation due to storm runoff and climate change.

-Unfortunately, the stream is impaired for nitrates, turbidity, and E. Coli.
+Unfortunately, the stream is impaired with nitrates, turbidity, and E. Coli.
 For over 15 years, CRWP and local residents have been working to protect this unique habitat.

-With support from the Fishers and Farmers Partnership, CRWP is partnering with farmers and landowners in the Rice Creek watershed to implement innovative conservation practices to reduce peak runoff flows, soil erosion, and nutrient pollution.
+With support from the Fishers and Farmers Partnership, CRWP is partnering with farmers and landowners in the Rice Creek watershed.
+We are implementing innovative conservation practices to reduce peak runoff flows, soil erosion, and nutrient pollution.
 This program is providing funds for cover crops, strip-till and no-till, conservation drainage structures, and buffers.

 Rice Creek Diagnostic Study and Implementation Plan

-CRWP, Bridgewater Township, St. Olaf College and the Rice Creek Concerned Citizens Group completed a study in June 2013 that evaluated the current health of Rice Creek by conducting biological and habitat assessments, studying food web structure and interactions, collecting bugs and fish, monitoring stream flow and water quality, profiling stream temperature, and identifying groundwater sources.
+CRWP, Bridgewater Township, St. Olaf College and the Rice Creek Concerned Citizens Group completed a study in June 2013 that evaluated the current health of Rice Creek.
+They evaluated the creeks health from several directions:conducting biological and habitat assessments; studying food web structure and interactions; collecting bugs and fish; monitoring stream flow and water quality; profiling stream temperature; and identifying groundwater sources.